Implementation of the Decorator Unification Protocol¶

 recognized whether the parameters passed are the correct initialization

-, the two must be distinguishable from within
+(*deco_args, **deco_kwargs), both options must be distinguishable from

 Arguments Unification Contract and can be structured in different ways, more